lukeherczeg/GetTheBuggies/README.md

 ### •	Random infinite obstacle and collectable generation

-### •	'Big Jump' special ability, using a combination of buttons
+### • Big Jump special ability, using a combination of buttons

 ### •	Crouching mechanic to go under certain obstacles